maryakuba/Group-46/README.md

  The Quiz App is a comprehensive platform that allows users to test their understanding of various lessons and measure their intelligence through a scoring system.
 With features like lesson management, multiple question types, scoring calculation, and progress tracking, the app provides users with an engaging and rewarding experience.
-It promotes learning, competition, and self-improvement while offering an intuitive user interface and seamless user experience.
+It promotes learning, competition,and self-improvement while offering an intuitive user interface and seamless user experience.

 ```